Elizabeth Zara Butler MBACP (Accred)

 I work within easy reach of Maidenhead, Windsor, Eton, Slough, Farnham Common, Cookham Langley and Ascot.

 Please visit my website www.elizabethbutlercounselling.com for further information about how counselling can help you, what to expect in the first session, and other questions you might have.

 Training, qualifications & experience

-In addition to my private practice I have worked as a counsellor for the Student Counselling Service at Royal Holloway, University of London since Jan 2015, and also for 6 years at the Windsor and Maidenhead Youth and Community Counselling Service.
+In addition to my private practice I worked as a counsellor for the Student Counselling Service at Royal Holloway, University of London 2015-2019, and also previously for 6 years at the Windsor and Maidenhead Youth and Community Counselling Service.

-Additionally, with over fourteen years of professional practice teaching yoga and relaxation, I have substantial experience in offering mindfulness and breathing practices which can help alleviate anxiety and stress.
+Additionally, with fifteen years of professional practice teaching yoga and relaxation, I have substantial experience in offering mindfulness and breathing practices which can help alleviate anxiety and stress.